emilundg/react-exercise/README.md

     this.props.dispatch({ type: 'DECREMENT_COUNTER' });
   }
 ```
+13. Remove the previous state as it is now unused
+14. Change `counterValue` in the render function from state to be `count` from props
-13. Now you should have a working Redux setup!
+15. Now you should have a working Redux setup!

 ## Bonus
 - Make a new component that uses your counter state